 - Thai Institute of Justice

-In July 2015, in Hong Kong, U.S. Consul General Clifford Hart joined ICMEC CEO Ambassador Maura Harty at the opening of the 3rd Asia Pacific Financial Coalition Roundtable held in Hong Kong.
+In July 2015, in Hong Kong (Special Administrative Region of China), U.S. Consul General Clifford Hart joined ICMEC CEO Ambassador Maura Harty at the opening of the 3rd Asia Pacific Financial Coalition Roundtable held in Hong Kong.
 The event was hosted by Allen & Overy, ICMEC’s pro bono partner in the fight against online child exploitation.

 Technology Challenges Working Group